UnderstandLingBV/Tuktu/documentation/processors/bucket/concurrent/aggregate/tuktu.processors.bucket.concurrent.aggregate.CountProcessor.json.md

   * **config** *(type: object)* `[Required]`

     * **nodes** *(type: array)* `[Required]`
+    - The nodes to use for the SingleNode handler type.

       * **[UNNAMED]** *(type: string)* `[Required]`

     * **field** *(type: string)* `[Required]`
+    - The field under which the result is returned.